|Area||29,560,562 sq. ft.|

 |Rental listings||20 no-fee, 70 fee ads|

 Known for its beautiful brownstone buildings, wide avenues, and neighboring Prospect Park, Park Slope is primarily a residential neighborhood.
 Nevertheless, you will also find many small bookstores, coffee shops, and restaurants here – particularly along 7th and 5th Avenues.
 4th Avenue, along which most new residential development now occurs, is a major traffic route.
 Park Slope is considered one of the most child-friendly neighborhoods in New York City.

 » See all 90 rental listings in Park Slope

-In 2003 the city rezoned 110 blocks, protecting the neighborhood's low-rise brownstones but also allowing for buildings of up to 12 stories high in the Park Slope section of Fourth Avenue.
-Most new developments are happening in this area, which had previously been "home" only to auto repair shops and similar establishments.
+As a rule of thumb, the closer to Prospect Park, the more expensive apartments get.
+Rent-stabilized apartments can still be found (which means that rents on otherwise comparable apartments can be drastically different).
+In 2003 the city rezoned 110 blocks in the area, to protect the neighborhood's low-rise brownstones but also to allow for buildings of up to 12 stories high in the Park Slope section of 4th Avenue.
+Most new developments are happening in this area, previously "home" mostly to auto repair shops and the like.

 Starting from the 1950s, as the middle class was heading for the suburbs, previously prestigious Park Slope was deteriorating.
 It gradually became a poorer, working-class, predominantly Italian and Irish neighborhood.
 By the late 1970s, buildings around 5th Avenue were routinely abandoned.
 This, however, was also when first seeds of revitalization were sewn: resident families and a community of newly-settled feminists (including many lesbians) began renovating abandoned brownstone buildings.